 Jessica Hodgins is a Professor in the Robotics Institute and Computer

 Science Department at Carnegie Mellon University.
-From 2008-2016, she built and ran research labs for Disney, ending her time at Disney as VP of Research,
+From 2008-2016, she founded and ran research labs for Disney, rising to VP of Research and

 leading the labs in Pittsburgh and Los Angeles.